BenCuff/github-pages-test/docs/data-vis.md

   {% include expandable-section.html number="4" content=expandable_content_4 title="R code for Example 6" %}
 {% include expandable-block-end.html %}

-See the "communicating without colour" section below for more information on how to format a chart like this, including how to directly label lines.

 ### Weekly and quarterly time series data